 Where to get a semen analysis?

 Talk to your doctor about arranging a male fertility test.
 You will likely need to visit a fertility clinic for your semen analysis.
 It’s generally not recommended to use at-home testing kits for your semen analysis because they haven’t been extensively studied.
 Plus, some kits just do a sperm count test but don’t look at other parameters that are important for male fertility.
 If you’re worried about your fertility, it’s best to have a medical professional perform your semen analysis rather than relying on at-home testing kits.
-In Germany, a semen analysis is fully covered by statutory health insurance companies.

 What can I expect from a semen analysis?